What Is Multitasking? Pros And Cons

 This addictive nature can result in a decrease in well-being, increased stress levels, and hindered personal relationships as you struggle to break away from the task-juggling habit.

-Multitasking in Different Scenarios
+Multitasking in Different Areas of Life

 Multitasking at Work